cbordier/axway-open-docs/content/en/docs/central/connect-api-manager/prepare-amplify-central.md

 ## Create a Service Account

-In order to secure the connection between agents and AMPLIFY Central, a Service Account is required.
+A Service Account is required to secure the connection between the agents and AMPLIFY Central.
+The Service Account authenticates your agents using public/private key pairs, so no user information is required.

-A Service Account authenticates your agents without requiring any user information but uses a public/private key pair.

 1. Generate a private and public key pair: